EMC Capital Management Sells 11,062 Shares of UGI Co. (NYSE:UGI)

 UGI Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th will be issued a dividend of $0.375 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
+Shareholders of record on Friday, March 15th will be issued a $0.375 dividend.
+The ex-dividend date of this dividend is Thursday, March 14th.
 This represents a $1.50 dividend on an annualized basis and a dividend yield of 6.25%.
-The ex-dividend date of this dividend is Thursday, March 14th.
 UGI’s dividend payout ratio is currently -68.18%.

-A number of research firms have recently commented on UGI.
-Mizuho reduced their price target on shares of UGI from $29.00 to $26.00 and set a “neutral” rating for the company in a research report on Thursday, January 18th.
-StockNews.com upgraded shares of UGI from a “sell” rating to a “hold” rating in a research report on Thursday, November 23rd.
+A number of brokerages have recently issued reports on UGI.
+Mizuho cut their price objective on shares of UGI from $29.00 to $26.00 and set a “neutral” rating for the company in a research report on Thursday, January 18th.
+StockNews.com raised shares of UGI from a “sell” rating to a “hold” rating in a research report on Thursday, November 23rd.

 UGI Corporation, together with its subsidiaries, distributes, stores, transports, and markets energy products and related services in the United States and internationally.
 The company operates through four segments: AmeriGas Propane, UGI International, Midstream & Marketing, and UGI Utilities.
 It distributes propane to approximately 1.3 million residential, commercial/industrial, motor fuel, agricultural, and wholesale customers through 1,400 propane distribution locations.